Do you or someone you love suffer with fibromyalgia?

 There are powerful acupuncture and herbal protocols to clear shock, which is typically the first priority in healing fibromyalgia.
 One of the most challenging things about working with this population is that they tend to become overly identified with their symptoms.
 They easily attach to the label of fibromyalgia, which makes them feel justified in being victimized by their pain.
 Perhaps this is because the initial insult of being a victim of abuse has carried over into their relationship with the fibromyalgia.

 Experience of trauma and not being heard

 Overwhelmingly, those dealing with fibromyalgia and chronic fatigue are female – estimates range from 75-90% – and there’s good reason for that.
 Males and females have very different hormone-driven responses to emotional distress.
 Biological evolution (including greater testosterone) has given human males a greater ability to focus on one thing at a time and screen out all distractions – especially emotions – to get a job done, like hunting a deer.
 By the same token, higher estrogen levels predispose women to feel their emotions first, and to connect with, care for, and defer to others.
-These tendencies help the species to survive, but they can
+These tendencies help the species to survive, but they can be problematic for individuals.

 Disrespected emotional experience